thoomkuzhymatthew/EPL_arb_betting/docs/index.md

     <a href="backtesting.html">Backtesting</a>
 </div>

-# What is the best betting strategy for betting on premier league games?
+# What is the Best Betting strategy for the English Premier League?

 ## Overview